 Verse 2: Then being with child, she cried out in labor and in pain to give birth.

 Certainly, Israel cried out in labor and in pain to give birth to the Messiah, yet we must ask the question – How is that a new revelation to the Church at the time John received this vision?
 The history of Israel was already common knowledge, and the gospel of the Messiah she birthed was already spreading abroad.
-Certainly this prophesy is strongly alluding to Israel and her born Messiah, but the primary meaning of the woman is most certainly referring to the New Testament Woman, that is the Church, as her garland of twelve stars represents the Twelve Apostles, and being with child, she cried out in labor and in pain to give birth (Gal 4:19, 1 Thes 2:7) – that is to bear forth her offspring of natal saints, which was done under extreme duress of persecution from that dragon, which we will now get to.
+Certainly this prophesy is strongly alluding to Israel and her born Messiah, yet not limited to Israel, but to God’s holy people in general, who have proliferated from one nation to many nations – from the original covenant to the New Covenant of Christ; The New Testament Woman, that is the Church, with her garland of twelve stars signifying the doctrine of the Twelve Apostles.
+Then being with child, she cried out in labor and in pain to give birth (Gal 4:19, 1 Thes 2:7) – that is to bear forth her offspring of natal saints, which was done under extreme duress of persecution from that dragon, which we will now get to.

 Verse 5: She bore a male child who was to rule all nations with a rod of iron.
 And her child was caught up to God and His throne.

-Again, alluding to Israel bearing forth the Messiah, who was to rule all nations with a rod of iron – most scholars had interpreted this prophesy partly fulfilled when Constantine conquered the pagan powers of Rome and exalted the Christian religion to be the dominating entity of the Roman World to rule the nations with a rod of iron.
+God’s first chosen holy people, Israel, bearing forth the Messiah, who was to rule all nations with a rod of iron – many scholars had interpreted this prophesy partly fulfilled when Constantine conquered the pagan powers of Rome and exalted the Christian religion to be the dominating entity of the Roman World to rule the nations with a rod of iron.
 This could only amount to a limited fulfillment, or foreshadow pointing to a more thorough fulfillment upon the millennial reign of Christ (Rev 19:15).

 Verse 6: Then the woman fled into the wilderness, where she has a place prepared by God, that they should feed her there one thousand two hundred and sixty days.